 - Content that can be re-used as an ebook or basis for a video series

-The aim of your audit should also be to determine how your audience is responding to each piece of content.
+Your audit should also help you understand how your audience is responding to each piece of content.

 - What do they love?